kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 1. User types `kubectl explain pods`
 2. kubectl resolves 'pods' to GVR core v1 pods using cluster discovery information
+3. kubectl attempts to fetches `/openapi/v3` which indexes where to find specs for each GV
+4. If failure and fallback to v2 is allowed, falls back to Step #3 of the "Current High-level Approach".
-3. kubectl fetches `/openapi/v3/<group>/<version>`
+5. Otherwise, kubectl fetches OpenAPIV3 path for GV: `/openapi/v3/<group>/<version>`
-4. kubectl parses the result as kube-openapi spec3
+6. kubectl parses the result as map[string]any
-5. kubectl locates the schema of the return type for the Path `/apis/<group>/<version>/<resource>` in kube-openapi
+7. kubectl locates the schema of the return type for the Path `/apis/<group>/<version>/<resource>`
-6. If a field path was used, kubectl traverses the definition's fields to the subschema specified by the user's path.
+8. If a field path was used, kubectl traverses the definition's fields to the subschema specified by the user's path.
-8. kubectl renders the type using its built-in template for human-readable plaintext
+9. kubectl renders the type using its built-in template for human-readable plaintext
-9. If `--recursive` was used, repeat step 8 for the transitive closure of object-typed fields of the top-level object.
+10. If `--recursive` was used, repeat step 9 for the transitive closure of object-typed fields of the top-level object.
 Concat the results together.

 ### Template rendering